jannis-kiriasis/digibooking/README.md

 ## Accessibility

 As mentioned above, all the font colours passed a contrast test.
 During the testing phase, the white fonts on the orange backgrounds (only used to style buttons) resulted low in contrast ratio.
-One suggestion provided by webiam.org was to bold the text.
-Doing so gave me a minimum score of WCAG AA for the white fonts on orange background.
+One suggestion provided by webiam.org was to use bold text instead of normal text.
+Doing so gave me a score of WCAG AA for the white fonts on orange background.
 The rest of the website (which makes the remaining 99%) achieves a score of WCAG AAA.

 I've also used alt tags to describe images and aria labels to describe links and images used as background images.
 The pages have been structured using semantic HTML markup.